 Another reliable indicator of when a medicinal plants plant is ready to harvest is the changing shades of the fan leaves.
 During the flowering stages, nitrogen gives the leaves their green color.
 When it's time to harvest, fan leaves will turn yellow and start to fall off as nitrogen decreases.

 As the fan leaves turn from green to yellow, they may also curl and dry.
-The lack of moisture is a natural occurrence as cannabis plants take in less water when harvest time draws near.
+The lack of moisture is a natural occurrence as medicinal plants take in less water when harvest time draws near.

 For photoperiod medicinal plants, the pistils will turn brown at maturity.
 The optimal time to harvest is when about half the pistils are shaded brown.
 Similar to checking trichome colors, you'll want to have your magnifying glass handy for this step.